txpipe-shop/cardano-graphical-tx/docs/specification.md

 ]
 ```

-One important consideration is that in CBOR, input references (UTxO-refs) are the primary identifiers for inputs.
-This means that any additional information about these inputs, is not directly represented in the CBOR output.
-This limitation is inherent to the nature of CBOR and how transactions are structured in blockchain systems.
-The DSL is designed to provide a more human-readable and intuitive way to represent transactions, but it is not a one-to-one mapping to the CBOR output.
+Notice that in this CBOR, the information about the address, or the values are not reflected on the CBOR.

-Take in count the following example:
+We can also take in count the following examples:

 <!-- TODO: add examples where the json information is not reflected in the cbor -->